MelodicCanvas/legendary-octo-journey/README.md

 8.There are 3 more but I won't cover it because it's semi-irrelevant\
 Any more conventions you can just follow the codebase or if you want to do your own styling just tell me and we can talk about it.
 ---
-Future organization things
-- [ ] Force pull requests to merge into master
-- [ ] Use branches to ensure stable branch
----

 If you've never done a git workflow here's a quick tutorial: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow
 ---
 # Submitting bugs/features